 Homeless legal services

 There are many free or low-cost legal services available for people experiencing, or at risk of, homelessness.
-If you need legal advice or representation in court, search Ask Izzy to find your closest legal centre.
+If you need legal advice or representation in court, search Ask Izzy to find a legal centre near you.

 What kind of legal help can I get?